-In 2023 Stannol has been awarded the special prize of the NRW 2023 Efficiency Award in the overall concept category for its more sustainable greenconnect product line and its sustainable overall approach.
-The aim of the application was to make the opportunities and responsibility for sustainable action in the industry visible and to increase awareness and acceptance of resource-saving and sustainable solutions.
+The aim of the applications was to make the opportunities and responsibility for sustainable action in the industry visible and to increase awareness and acceptance of resourcesaving and sustainable solutions.
 Stannol wants to set an example in the industry that sustainable transformation is also possible in SMEs.
-The aim is to encourage competitors to also take part in this process.
+The goal is to encourage competitors to also take part in this process.